smoca-ag/lightweight-kotlin-redux/README.md

 # Lightweigt Kotlin Redux

-The Lightweight Kotlin Redux Library is an opinionated implementation of the Flux Architecture, heavily inspired by Redux.
+The Lightweight Kotlin Redux Library is an opinionated implementation of the Redux Architecture.
 It is used in many projects of the Smoca AG and has some design choices that fit our needs.
 Following is a description of the components and how they are intended to be used.